 - 2. Describe some features of Antarctica. - 3.
 Write three sentences about the Indian Ocean. - 4.
-Write a short note on the Southern Ocean. - F.
+Write a short note on the Southern Ocean. - F. Think and answer.

 If you had the choice to live on any one continent, which one would you choose?
 Why?